bSchnepp/Feral/README.md

 This is temporary, and will be replaced with a proper build system (Kconfig) later.

+## Minimum requirements?
+Feral should run comfortably on any PC implementing the x86-64 instruction set (ie, at least K8 CPU), and at least 1GB of system memory.
+This memory requirement is done out of laziness in the assembly bootstrapping stage, and Feral is expected to lower system requirements to 128MB of RAM in the future.

+Feral expects a VGA-compatible display adapter to be present for a PC.
+As such, you'll need some form of video adapter capable of running in VGA mode.
+Most consumer-class CPUs and GPUs implement this.

+Feral is tested on a 1950X processor, and is only *supported* running on version 1 of the Zen microarchitecture.
+Issues due to a lack of instruction set support, misrepresented FMA4 support, etc. from another uarch may not be patched immediately.

 ## Is there any naming convention?
 Folders should be named in a way to avoid unnecessary characters (ie, 'inc' vs 'include'.)